-A cool and creamy sauce or dip made with yogurt, lemon, garlic, grated cucumber and fresh herbs.
+A cool and creamy cucumber yogurt sauce made with Greek yogurt, lemon, garlic, grated cucumber and fresh herbs.

-This tangy and garlicky sauce (or dip!) is an easy way to perk up dinner.
-My favorite time of year for cucumber yogurt sauce is summer, preferably eaten outdoors with a glass of chilled rosé in hand.
+This lemony yogurt sauce (or dip!) is an easy way to perk up dinner.
+My favorite time of year for cucumber yogurt sauce is summer, preferably while eating outdoors with a glass of chilled rosé in hand!

 Yogurt + grated cucumber makes this sauce both creamy and light.
 Don't be stingy with the salt and garlic, and add plenty of fresh herbs.
 I usually add two types of herbs, dill and mint, but this yogurt sauce is also delicious with parsley or basil.